 - Taxpayers that ceased operations on account of force majeure.

 - Investments subject to a period of development.
-The Treasury Ministry must approve such period.
+The Treasury Ministry must approve such a period.

 Local income taxes

 See Municipal sales and services tax in the Other taxes section.